Furano Ski Tours, Activities

 Leisure options include a visit to the cheese factory or wine tasting at one of the wineries which have surprisingly good wine.
 Wandering around the quaint town of Furano is also enjoyable.

 The Asahiyama Zoo near Asahikawa is an interesting visit, where you can see super cute penguins, seals and polar bears.
-There are usually shuttle buses to get between Furano and the zoo.
+There are sometimes shuttle buses to get between Furano and the zoo.

 Furano Onsen

-Onsen options in Furano are rather limited.
+Onsen options in Furano are somewhat limited.
 A few of the Furano hotels and pensions have communal baths that are not true onsen, but are still nice for relaxing.
+One example is Hotel Edel Warme.

 The New Furano Prince Hotel Shisai No yu allows non hotel guests in the afternoon.
 It also has a sauna and massage service to complete your relaxation.